90 Washington Street Redevelopment

 Project Overview

-If you're new here, please take a look at this narrative and reference material - previous public meetings, Building Committee meetings, and the FAQ's are a good place to start.
+New here?
+Please take a look at this narrative and reference material - Civic Advisory Committee meetings, previous public outreach events, Building Committee meetings, and the FAQ's are a good place to start.

 90 Washington Street is owned by the City of Somerville's Redevelopment Authority (SRA).
 The agency acquired the parcel in 2020 by eminent domain as the site for a new Public Safety Building (PSB), encompassing a new station for Fire Engine 3, Police and Fire headquarters and emergency dispatch center.